ArduPilot/ardupilot_wiki/common/source/docs/common-holybro-pix32v5.rst

 Carrier board pin assignments
 =============================
 This section details the pin assignments of the standard and mini carrier board.
 OEMs can design their own carrier board, as needed for specific requirements.
-Design schematics, module conenctor and pinout, 3D printer files, etc. are located `here <https://github.com/ArduPilot/Schematics/tree/master/Holybro/Pix32-V5>`__.
+Design schematics, module connector and pinout, 3D printer files, etc. are located `here <https://github.com/ArduPilot/Schematics/tree/master/Holybro/Pix32-V5>`__.

 .. note:: VDD_5V_RC is provided when either the USB or Power Module supply is attached.
 The power module will supply all 5V outputs except the VDD_SERVO which should be provided from a separate source, like an ESC or standalone BEC.